Event date

 Prague Radio Symphony Orchestra

-The Prague Radio Symphony Orchestra (SOČR) is one of the most important Czech orchestras today.
-From the 2022/2023 season, Czech conductor Petr Popelka will be the chief conductor and artistic director.
-The principal guest conductor is Robert Jindra.
-The orchestra has collaborated with leading Czech and international conductors such as Tomáš Netopil, Petr Altrichter, Jakub Hrůša, Cornelius Meister, Alexander Liebreich, Ilan Volkov, Stephan Asbury, Ion Marin, Michał Nesterowicz, Anu Tali and Wayne Marshall.
-Among the soloists accompanied by the SOČR were pianist Krystian Zimerman, violinists Leila Josefowicz and Pierre Amoyal, cellists Gautier Capuçon, István Várdai and Steven Isserlis, trombonist Christian Lindberg, as well as jazzman Avishai Cohen.
-Singers include Renée Fleming, Elīna Garanča, Asmik Grigorian, José Cura, Juan Diego Flórez, Dmitry Chvorostovsky and Jonas Kaufmann.
+The orchestra has worked with many leading Czech and international conductors.
+Among the soloists it has accompanied are pianist Krystian Zimerman, violinists Leila Josefowicz and Pierre Amoyal, cellists Gautier Capuçon, István Várdai, and Steven Isserlis, trombonist Christian Lindberg, as well as jazz musician Avishai Cohen.
+Vocal soloists have included Renée Fleming, Elīna Garanča, Asmik Grigorian, José Cura, Juan Diego Flórez, Dmitri Hvorostovsky, and Jonas Kaufmann.

 Tomáš Brauner